-Encourage our staff, clients, patients, and family members to follow these guidelines.
+Encourage our team members, clients, patients, and family members to follow these guidelines.
 Practice routine cleaning of frequently touched surfaces (for example: tables, doorknobs, light switches, handles, desks, toilets, faucets, telephones, sinks) with household cleaners and EPA-registered disinfectants that are appropriate for the surface, following label instructions.
-Labels contain instructions for safe and effective use of the cleaning product including precautions you should take when applying the product, such as wearing gloves and making sure you have good ventilation during use of the product.
+Labels contain instructions for safe and effective use of the cleaning product including precautions you should take when applying the product, such as wearing gloves and a face covering and making sure you have good ventilation during use of the product.